terrydhariwal/terrydhariwal.github.io/_posts/2016-03-22-part-2-couchbase-architecture-in-a-nutshell.md

 Note that it is possible (and recommended for high availability) to provision multiple index enabled nodes.
 To gain high availability administrators can create the same indexes on multiple index service nodes.
 The Couchbase cluster will automatically load balance scans requests from SQL queries (from query service nodes) across these index enabled servers.
 This helps remove hot spots to a single GSI server (especially for a heavily utilized index) and provides high availability in the case of server failures.

-In a nutshell I recommends at least 2 index service nodes with mirrored indexes for high availability.
+In a nutshell I recommend at least 2 index service nodes with mirrored indexes for high availability.

 <h2>Query service</h2>